Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness

 \subsection{Non-simply connected quotients}

-Here we consider quotients by free isometric actions of finite groups, instead of connected Lie groups.
-In the last section of this article we find some finite quotients of $\sph^7\times \sph^7$ and $\sph^6\times \sph^7$ that inherit metrics of $\Ric_2>0$.
+Here we consider free isometric actions on $\sph^7\times \sph^7$ and $\sph^6\times \sph^7$ by finite groups, instead of connected Lie groups.
+The quotients inherit metrics of $\Ric_2>0$.
 Moreover, for some of them we can use Synge's Theorem to conclude that they cannot admit $\sec>0$ metrics.
-Thus, Theorems~\ref{thm:rp7} and~\ref{thm:rp6} in Section~\ref{SEC:non_simply} imply the following result, which in turn implies Theorem~\ref{THM:non_simply_connected}.
+Theorems~\ref{thm:rp7} and~\ref{thm:rp6} in Section~\ref{SEC:non_simply} imply the following result.

 \begin{theo} For each integer $d\geq 1$ both $\sph^6\times \sph^7$ and $\sph^7\times \sph^7$ admit isometric quotients of $\Ric_2>0$ with fundamental group $\mathbb{Z}_2\oplus \mathbb{Z}_d$ which cannot admit a Riemannian metric of $\sec > 0$.
 When $d = 1,2$, one can take these isometric quotients to be $\RP^6\times \RP^7$, $\RP^6\times \sph^7$, $\RP^7\times \RP^7$ and $\RP^7\times \sph^7$. \end{theo}